aspiers/linear-tools/docs/plugins.md

-# Plugin guide for linear-deps
+# Plugin guide for linear

-Plugins allow you to add features to linear-deps, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by linear-deps.
+Plugins allow you to add features to linear, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by linear.

-Creating a linear-deps plugin is easy.
+Creating a linear plugin is easy.
 Just create a repo with two folders:

 ```
 commands/